 Team 135 states that, “We are trying to improve the quality of her life by developing technological solutions to everyday problems that people overlook, the ways of communication and entertainment.
 Not only are we trying to improve Ella’s life, but we are trying to further fellow students’ understanding of engineering in the real world.”
 Shortly after Team 135’s initial greet with Ella and her family, they began the project known as Engineering Ella.
-This project has been featured on multiple different websites, including Bill Binko’s ATMakers, and Adafruit and is still recognized as the project that started it all.
-Our objective is to share Ella’s story and to help provide other families with thesupport they deserve.
+This project has been featured on Bill Binko’s ATMakers, and Adafruit.
+Our objective is to share Ella’s story and to help provide other families with the support they deserve.

 On June 2nd 2017, a group of five team members ventured to Mrs. Hunt’s house to visit their prospective project: a young girl with Spinal Muscular Atrophy Type 1.
 At first, Team 135 was unsure of how we would be able to help this young girl become more equipped by herself.
 Thanks to nonprofit groups such as ATMakers, we were able to learn the challenges this little girl has to face on an everyday bases.
 Spinal Muscular Atrophy Type 1 prohibits her from developing muscle, meaning she is incapable of moving on her own, even speaking.
 Although she is incapable of traditional speak, she’s still if able to communicate with the use of an amplification device called the Eye Gaze.
 Due to this lack of communication, she struggles to express herself with her peers.
 We are trying to improve the quality of her life by developing technological solutions to everyday problems that people overlook, such as our ways of communication and entertainment.
 Our first objectives were to improve the power chair, make more finger sensor holders, and prototype new versions of her arm chair stabilizers.
 All of these projects were definitely attainable and a great start to the new year.